davidsbutcher/get_info_from_uniprot/README.md

 # Get UniProt Protein Info (GUPPI)

 Process TDReports or flat files by getting information from the UniProt webservice and filtering by a selectable FDR value.
-Install the necessary packages, set input parameters and source "00_run_all.R" to process data.
+Install the necessary packages (using `A_install.packages.R`), set input parameters and source `00_run_all.R` to process data.

 ## Input